weijiehiew/EGL314/README.md

 ---

 <br>

 # Lights and Audio Preparation
-After you have got your Raspberry Pi setup ready, we can start lights and audio creations.
+After you have got your Raspberry Pi setup ready, we can now start with our lights and audio creations.

 ---
 ## **Lighting Setup:**